Author Archives: HVAC Webmasters

 The Importance of HVAC Long-Tail Keywords

 Using long-tail keywords can also give you a higher return on your SEO investment.
-Because they are lower competition, they cost less than bidding on primary keywords.
-And as we have mentioned earlier, they significantly increase conversion rates.
+Because they are lower competition, they produce a lower cost per acquisition.

 How to Identify Long-Tail Keywords

-So which long-tail keywords should AC companies use for their content?
-There are a variety of methods for finding high-opportunity keywords.
+HVAC companies can use a variety of methods to find high-opportunity keywords.
 Some of the essential things to keep in mind include:

 Location Data